davidjamesstone/noide/README.md

 I started the IDE as a learning exercise for Backbone and Node.js This is a pet project and I am no whizz programmer.

-Ensure any work is backed up regularly.
+Ensure any code is backed up regularly.
 I would not like it to be responsible for any work lost.

 Having said that the IDE seems fairly stable and robust and is a